VMware Alternatives – How to Navigate the VMware Landscape After Broadcom’s Acquisition

 VMware has become an invitation-only partner program, meaning that not all partners will be able to sell and support VMware products and services.
 This can create uncertainty and disruption for customers who rely on their existing partner relationships and want to continue working with them.
 Moreover, VMware support has migrated to Broadcom support portals, which may affect the quality and availability of technical assistance, we will have to wait and see on this one.

-VMWare Alternatives for Customers
+VMware Alternatives for Customers

-VMWare alternatives
+VMware alternatives

-As a customer who is affected by the recent changes, you may be wondering what the VMWare alternatives are.
+As a customer who is affected by the recent changes, you may be wondering what the VMware alternatives are.
 Depending on your IT strategy, migration timeline, budget, and cloud skills, you have different routes to consider.
 Here are your possible options and their pros and cons.

 • Continue with VMware: You can choose to stay with VMware and adapt to the new subscription model, SKU options, partner program, and support portals.